VideoNeuMat: Neural Material Extraction from Generative Video Models: Neural Material Reconstruction

 \paragraph{NeuMIP MLP decoders} The textures $\toff$ and $\trgb$ produced by the LRM are fed into the offset decoder $\moff$ and reflectance decoder $\mrgb$ to render images under novel view / lighting.
 The MLPs have 4 hidden layers with 64 neurons and are trained end-to-end with the LRM.
 The MLPs can be randomly initialized, or pretrained on a set of materials.
 The latter produces better results, as shown in \autoref{tab:ablation}.

-\paragraph{Input frame count.} Our two-phase trajectory naturally suggests a minimum sampling density: enough frames to capture both illumination response (light-motion phase) and view-dependent effects (camera-motion phase).
+\paragraph{Input frame count.} Video diffusion VAEs typically apply a temporal downsampling factor of 4 after an independent keyframe, requiring frame counts of the form $1+4n$, hence our choices of 5, 17, 41, and 81 frames.
+Our two-phase trajectory naturally suggests a minimum sampling density: enough frames to capture both illumination response (light-motion phase) and view-dependent effects (camera-motion phase).
 We find 17 uniformly-spaced frames optimal; reducing to 5 frames undersamples the light-motion phase and degrades perceptual quality (LPIPS), while 41 frames offers no improvement and slightly hurts generalization, likely due to overfitting to redundant observations.

-\paragraph{Training details.} Prior to training the LRM, we train universal NeuMIP MLPs using 512 randomly selected MatSynth materials.
-This checkpoint is further trained with the LRM.
+\paragraph{Training details.} We pretrain universal NeuMIP MLPs on 512 random MatSynth materials, then jointly train with the LRM on MatSynth renderings.
 We train the LRM on MatSynth renderings at resolution $256^2$ for 75 hours at fp32 precision, followed by 60 hours at bf16 at resolution $1024^2$, using 64 A100 GPUs.
 In addition to L2 pixel-wise loss, we used LPIPS with weight 0.1.